DanielVyazhev/Repository-DanielVyazhev/README.md

 Analysis of data from ProcrastinatePRO+ was performed.
 Calculated various metrics and used cohort analysis: LTV, CAC, Retention rate, DAU, WAU, MAU etc. **Used previously written functions to calculate the metrics**.
 Conclusions on the obtained data are made.

+# Sprint - Statistical analysis of data

+#### Project Task:

+Analyze customer behavior and search for the optimal tariff based on cellular operator's customer data.

+#### Project Description:

+A preliminary analysis of the use of tariffs on a sample of customers was carried out, analyzed customer behavior when using the operator's services and recommended optimal sets of services for users.
+The preprocessing of the data, their analysis.
+The hypotheses of the difference in the revenues of the subscribers of different tariffs and the the difference in revenues between subscribers from Moscow and other regions.

 # Sprint - Decision-making in business
 **Testing hypotheses to increase revenue in the online store -Evaluate A/B test results**